-- – repeat this process for all risks
+- c.
+Repeat this process for all risks

-- – assemble the results into a plan consisting of the risks ranked in order of importance, the selected response actions, and timings for implementation
+- ascertain whether the results have been assembled into a plan consisting of the risks ranked in order of importance, the selected response actions, and timings for implementation

-- – submit the plan to seek (i) approval to proceed and (ii) allocation of budget.
-Each of these stages has a number of steps
+- – ascertain whether the plan has been submitted to seek (i) approval to proceed and (ii) allocation of budget.

 - – monitor progress through the steps of the approval process

-- – if successful in obtaining approval and budget, proceed to implement the plan
+- – if successful in obtaining approval and budget, ascertain whether the plan has been implemented

-- – monitor implementation of the plan, including for conformity to specification and timeliness
+- – monitor continued implementation of the plan, including for conformity to specification and timeliness

-- – provide feedback to those implementing the plan, and report more generally on the results from the monitoring process
+- – provide feedback on the results from the monitoring process

 Contributors to Global Risk Progress have extensive and recognised professional backgrounds in this field, including initial policy analysis and development, the evidence-based selection of initiatives, the implementation of large-scale initiatives, and the subsequent monitoring of their performance.Contributors’ track records involve both publication in the peer-reviewed literature and recognised experience in senior public sector roles.

-Following are some points about how we apply the above method to global risks.
+Following are some points about how we apply the above method to global risk

 We review how currently accepted global risks are characterised, and provide selected commentary.